 Allah also Says (what means): “…Indeed, Allah loves those who are constantly repentant and loves those who purify themselves.”
 [Qur’an 2:222]

-One may have a real intention to repent, but there may be some obstacles in the path of repentance.
+One may have a real intention to repent, but there may be some obstacles to the path of repentance.
 If this is the case, then he needs to act without hesitation and remove those obstacles to clear the way to a happy soul.

 The postponement of repentance may be the result of either a deliberate desire to prolong the illicit pleasure derived from the sin, or doubt on the part of an ignorant sinner whether or not Allah would accept his repentance.

 However, we have to be certain that Allah will guide us to success and safeguard us against our malice.
 We also must be confident that Allah forgives our sins and that He, and only He, can judge us.
 It is only His Judgment that is worthy of our worry and anxiety.
 So we should fear Him only because sincere repentance removes all sins and disobedience.

 The door of repentance is always open, until...